riccardomocchetti/functional-programming-with-aws-lambda/README.md

 Other rules to test the validity of the request body can be easily implemented with additional functions.
 For now we are going to focus on the principle of Function Composition.

-We could implement the validation rules with the three functions below.
+We could implement our validation rules with the three functions below.

 ```typescript
 const queryParamsIsNull = (event: APIGatewayEvent) => {